ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ### Index Renaming

-The live-reindex process must reindex the data in new indices, so it will automatically create a new index name for each index being reindexed to.
+The live-reindex process must reindex the data in new indices, so it will automatically create a new index name for each index being reindexed.

 The names of the new indices will be prefixed with a timestamp similar to the timestamp prepended to the `ActiveRecord` migrations.
 For example for an old index named `my_index` (or an old index already prefixed like `20120805095424_my_index`) it will be something like `20130608103457_my_index` (where the prefix is the current timestamp).